 Then the body can break down stored carbohydrates (glycogen).
 When glycogen stores are empty, your body taps into fat for energy.

-Nature has designed the body to build up fat reserves in abundance, to feed on these fat reserves in times of food shortage (e.g., in winter).
+Nature has designed the body to build up fat reserves in abundance and to feed on these fat reserves in times of food shortage (e.g., in winter).

 Nowadays, we experience an endless summer lacking this natural balance between feasting and fasting.